pokt-network/v1-explorer-dev/README.md

-# Pocket v1 Blockchain Explorer / Dev Assistance App
+# Pocket v1 Developer Dashboard

 ## Overview
 This is a utility application designed to aid developers in interacting with both local and development networks of Pocket v1.
-The app can function as a mini explorer.
+The app can function as a mini explorer, though currently it does not persist the historical data.

 ## Quick start